kommitters/chaincerts-smart-contracts/README.md

     --id <governance_contract_id> \
     -- is_revocable
 ```
-3. This function returns the expiration time of the certificate after its distribution.
+3. This function returns the expiration time used to calculate the expiration_date.
 ```
 soroban contract invoke \
     --source-account <org-secret-key> \